anshikaatiwari/Crime-Prediction-/README.md

 SVM is a powerful classifier that works well for complex datasets with clear boundaries between classes.
 A kernel trick was used to map data into a higher-dimensional space.

 Library Used: sklearn.svm.SVC
-Kernel: We used the rbf (Radial Basis Function) kernel for improved accuracy.
+Kernel: We used the poly kernel for improved accuracy.

 3. Linear Regression (Multiclass)
 Though Linear Regression is not typically used for classification, it was adapted for multiclass classification by treating each class as a separate regression problem.